solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 ## 5. Precise relative order of landmark versions
 Using the temporal relations and the events and changes we have created, we precise the relations between landmark version using "Previous/Next property account" attributes.

-### 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioChange events
+### 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioMutation events
-* Create links between landmark versions before and after event of type *FolioChange*.
+* Create links between landmark versions that are before and after an event of type *FolioMutation*.

 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>